Azure-Samples/graphrag-accelerator/frontend/README.md

 # Frontend Application Launch Instructions
 A small frontend application (a streamlit app) is provided to demonstrate how to build and deploy a UI on top of the solution accelerator API.
-This application is optional and not required for the API to function properly.
+This application is optional and not required for the solution accelerator API to function properly.

 ### 1. Deploy the GraphRAG solution accelerator
 Follow instructions from the [deployment guide](../docs/DEPLOYMENT-GUIDE.md) to deploy a full instance of the solution accelerator.